michael-watson/XamCam/README.md

 7) You will now see that the left menu is populated with our new database and collection.
 Select **XamCamAccount3** or whatever you called your collection and click on **Documents** -- it's empty now but this is where you'll see the videos you've taken from your IoT Device.

+8) Once you've created the account take note of the account keys.
+Look on the left menu bar for Settings > Keys.
+Make a note of the URI, PRIMARY KEY, and PRIMARY CONNECTION STRING